-\paragraph{School choice.} Starting with \citep{Abdulkadiroglu2003}, a large body of literature has studied different elements of the school choice problem, including the use of different mechanisms such as DA, Boston, and Top Trading Cycle~\citep{abdulkadirouglu2005boston,Pathak_2008,Abdulkadiro_lu_2011}; the use of different tie-breaking rules~\citep{Abdulkadiro_lu_2009,Arnosti_2015,Ashlagi_2019}; the handling of multiple and potentially overlapping quotas~\citep{kurata17,Somnez19}; the addition of affirmative action policies~\citep{ehlers2010,Hafalir_2013}; and the implementation in many school districts and countries~\citep{abdulkadirouglu2005boston,calsamiglia2014illusion,Correa_2022,Allman_2022}.
-Within this literature, the closest papers to ours are those that combine the optimization of different objectives with finding a stable assignment. \citet{Caro_2004} introduced an integer programming model to make school redistricting decisions. \citet{shi2016} proposed a convex optimization model to decide the assortment of schools to offer to each student to maximize the sum of utilities. \citet{Ashlagi_2016} presented an optimization framework that allowed them to find an assignment pursuing (the combination of) different objectives, such as average and min-max welfare.~\citet{bodon2020} presented an optimization model to find the best stable and incentive-compatible match that maximizes any combination of welfare, diversity, and prioritizes the allocation of students to their neighborhood school.
+\paragraph{School choice.} Starting with \citep{Abdulkadiroglu2003}, a large body of literature has studied different elements of the school choice problem, including the use of different mechanisms such as DA (introduced in the seminar work by~\citep{gale1962college}), Boston, and Top Trading Cycles~\citep{abdulkadirouglu2005boston,Pathak_2008,Abdulkadiro_lu_2011}; the use of different tie-breaking rules~\citep{Abdulkadiro_lu_2009,Arnosti_2015,Ashlagi_2019}; the handling of multiple and potentially overlapping quotas~\citep{kurata17,Somnez19}; the addition of affirmative action policies~\citep{ehlers2010,Hafalir_2013}; and the implementation in many school districts and countries~\citep{abdulkadirouglu2005boston,calsamiglia2014illusion,Correa_2022,Allman_2022}.
+Within this literature, the closest papers to ours combine optimizing different objectives with finding a stable assignment. \citet{Caro_2004} introduced an integer programming model to make school redistricting decisions. \citet{shi2016} proposed a convex optimization model to decide the assortment of schools to offer each student to maximize the sum of utilities. \citet{Ashlagi_2016} presented an optimization framework that allowed them to find an assignment pursuing (the combination of) different objectives, such as average and min-max welfare.~\citet{bodon2020} presented an optimization model to find the best stable and incentive-compatible match that maximizes any combination of welfare and diversity and prioritizes the allocation of students to their neighborhood schools.
 Finally,~\cite{lo2020} introduced a novel mechanism to efficiently reassign vacant seats after an initial round of a centralized assignment and used data from the NYC high school admissions system to showcase its benefits.